KGKallasmaa/Generative-Query-Networks-in-2D/README.md

 result in _sodi/_.
 Also wrote the `driver.py` for some interaction with the `data_reader.py` class.

-Further exploration would ensue to try out the aforementionted git projects scripts to run visualisations and representations of the available data.
+Further exploration will ensue to try out the aforementionted git projects scripts to run visualisations and representations of the available data.

 To get stuff running install `tensorflow==1.15`(!), `pytorch`.